TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 100/Psalms 100.5.md

 ---

-For Jehovah is good; His lovingkindness [endureth] for ever, And his faithfulness unto all generations.
+For Yahweh is good.
+His loving kindness endures forever, his faithfulness to all generations.
+A Psalm by David.